 To understand the link between our genomes and our susceptibility to common diseases it is therefore imperative to understand both the mechanisms by which genes are normally regulated and how such sequence variation can alter the output of such regulatory circuits.
 The interrogation of the non-coding genome and gene regulation are demanding questions and requires the application and development of cutting edge computational and molecular approaches.
-The Hughes group in expert in both molecular and computational approaches developing novel molecular assays, such as Capture-C and novel computational machine learning approaches such as DeepC.
+The Hughes group in expert in both molecular and computational approaches developing novel molecular assays, such as Capture-C and Micro Capture-C and novel computational machine learning approaches such as DeepC.
 It is also expert in the use and analysis of a wide range of genomics methods (ATAC-seq, ChIP-seq, transcriptomics and Chromatin Conformation Capture (3C) methods) and is also leveraging them at the single cell level to map out regulatory landscapes in the non-coding genomes of complex cellular systems.

-Students will be enrolled on the MRC WIMM DPhil Course, which takes place in the autumn of their first year.
-Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide-range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.
+Students will be enrolled on the MRC Weatherall Institute of Molecular Medicine DPhil Course, which takes place in the autumn of their first year.
+Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.

 Generic skills training is offered through the Medical Sciences Division's Skills Training Programme.
-This programme offers a comprehensive range of courses covering many important areas of researcher development: knowledge and intellectual abilities, personal effectiveness, research governance and organisation, and engagement, influence and impact.
+This programme offers a comprehensive range of courses covering many important areas of researcher development: knowledge and intellectual abilities, personal effectiveness, research governance and organisation, and engagement, influence, and impact.
 Students are actively encouraged to take advantage of the training opportunities available to them.

-As well as the specific training detailed above, students will have access to a wide-range of seminars and training opportunities through the many research institutes and centres based in Oxford.
+As well as the specific training detailed above, students will have access to a wide range of seminars and training opportunities through the many research institutes and centres based in Oxford.

-All WIMM graduate students are encouraged to participate in the successful mentoring scheme of the Radcliffe Department of Medicine, which is the host department of the WIMM.
-This mentoring scheme provides an additional possible channel for personal and professional development outside the regular supervisory framework.
-The RDM also holds an Athena SWAN Silver Award in recognition of our efforts to build a happy and rewarding environment where all staff and students are supported to achieve their full potential.
+The Department has a successful mentoring scheme, open to graduate students, which provides an additional possible channel for personal and professional development outside the regular supervisory framework.
+We hold an Athena SWAN Silver Award in recognition of our efforts to build a happy and rewarding environment where all staff and students are supported to achieve their full potential.